Idelalisib (also called Zydelig) is a type of targeted cancer drug (biological therapy). It is a possible treatment for:

 Idelalisib for chronic lymphocytic leukaemia (CLL)

-Idelalisib is used for CLL if your leukaemia is no longer responding to other treatments and has come back within 2 years.
+You might have idelalisib if your leukaemia has come back after you have had at least one type of treatment.
 Or you may have it as a first treatment if your CLL has specific gene changes known as 17p deletion or TP53 mutation.

-Idelalisib for non Hodgkin lymphoma (NHL)
+Idelalisib for follicular lymphoma

-How it works
+How idelalisib works

-Some lymhoma and leukaemia cells have too much PI3K.
-So by blocking this protein, idelalisib may shrink the cancer or stop it growing for a time.
+Idelalisib works by blocking a protein called PI3K inside cancer cells which tell the cancer to grow.
+Some lymphomas and leukaemia cells have too much PI3K.
+So by blocking this protein, idelalisib may shrink the cancer or stop it growing for some time.

-How you have it
+How you have idelalisib